Garllon/ruby-mentorship/README.md

 This is a guide for doing a mentorship.
 It is based on ruby, currently [2.7](https://ruby-doc.org/core-2.7.0/) We are starting with the setup and then go from lesson to lesson.

+### Resources

+* The sessions are loosely based on http://ruby-for-beginners.rubymonstas.org
+* You can look up methods and their documentation on https://rubyapi.org/2.7

 ## Setup

 ### For MacOS and Windows User